-How to Convert a Screenshot to Editable PowerPoint - 3 Methods Compared
+How to Convert Screenshots, PNG, JPG, or Slide Photos to Editable PowerPoint

 Why Can't a Screenshot Be Edited Directly in PowerPoint?